Frequently Asked Questions

 We use a wide variety of criteria for admission.
 The criteria include GREs, GPA, and TOEFL scores (for international candidates); letters of recommendation; and a personal statement.
 The statement of purpose is very important in the application process because it signals students' research interests and their fit with our doctoral program.
 No one criterion will allow or disallow admission, as faculty and staff conduct a thorough evaluation of all applications.

 Not exactly.
-A personal statement is a narrative that outlines the student’s research interests and provides the student with an opportunity to demonstrate how they would fit in at the Annenberg School for Communication.
+A statement of purpose is a narrative that outlines the student’s research interests and provides the student with an opportunity to demonstrate how they would fit in at the Annenberg School for Communication.

 Unfortunately, no. Because we fully fund all of our students, we need to make our admissions decisions and admit our next class as a group.
 Once we begin the evaluation process, we cannot accept additional applications.
 Therefore, applications received after December 1 cannot be reviewed.